marcoguerri/marcoguerri.github.io/_books/2016-03-20-cathedralandbazaar.markdown

  in the absence of scarcity

 The society of opensource hackers is a gift culture.
-There is not shortage of hardware resources (storage, compute power) and software is freely shared.
+There is no shortage of hardware resources (storage, compute power) and software is freely shared.
 The Lockean property customs used within hackers are aimed at maximizing reputation incentives, making sure that credit goes to the right individuals.